disuye/fontchaos/README.md

 Fonts are not included!
 You'll have to use your imagination about gathering a collection from somewhere.

 # Functionality
 Parses the text into characters, removes duplicates.
-Checks every font in a specific folder to see if they contain glyphs to display the text.
-All OK fonts are used in the animation (a list of OK fonts is saved as theWord.DAT), meanwhile fonts missing the required glyphs are ignored.
+Checks every font to see if they contain all of the glyphs required to display all the characters.

+All fonts deemed OK are used during the animation (a list of OK fonts is saved as theWord.DAT).
+All fonts missing the required glyphs are ignored.

-If you run the sketch a second time using the same text, the font check routine is skipped and the DAT file used instead.
+If you run a sketch again using the same text, the font check routine is skipped and the DAT file used instead.
+Much quicker.
 Multiple DAT files are created, see the folder named 'previous/'.

 # Installation
 Fonts *do not* need to be installed on your system.
-Simply collect all the OTF/TTF fonts you wish to use into one dedicated folder, preferably somewhere easy to reach like your Desktop.
-Font Chaos will only access fonts from that one specific folder.
+Simply collect all the OTF/TTF fonts you want into a dedicated folder, preferably somewhere easy to reach like your Desktop.
+Font Chaos will *only* access fonts from that one specific folder.

 # Edit These Variables
 ```java